jaylane/job-scheduler/docs/DESIGN.md

 ## Transport

-TLS 1.3 for transport of communication between client and server
+TLS 1.3 has been chosen for secure transport of communication between client and server for a few important reasons:

+- Improved Security: TLS 1.3 removes outdated cryptographic algorithms, making connections more secure against modern threats.

+- Performance Gains: The handshake process is simplified and faster (one round trip), reducing latency and improving performance, especially in high-traffic environments.

+- Forward Secrecy: TLS 1.3 enforces forward secrecy, ensuring that even if a key is compromised, past communications remain secure.

+- Simplified Configuration: With fewer options and mandatory security features, it reduces the chances of misconfigurations.

 ## mTLS

 Authentication and Authorization will be done via mTLS.
-I will generate the following certificates and store them in the repository for this project.
+I will create a bash script to generate the following certificates and store them in the repository for this project.

 * Client CA private key and signed cert
 * Server CA private key and signed cert